British pollsters seek answers after getting election badly wrong

 RETURN OF THE SHY TORIES?

-Rob Ford, a political scientist at the University of Manchester, drew comparisons with the polling disaster of 1992, when Labour were expected to win but the Conservatives beat their polling average by 9 points to romp home.
+Rob Ford, one of Britain's most respected political scientists, drew comparisons with the polling disaster of 1992, when Labour were expected to win but the Conservatives beat their polling average by 9 points to romp home.

 "Pollsters always mutter the words 1992 in a kind of horrified tone.
 They can now add 2015 to the recollections of horror," he told Reuters.